PPSHOU/542-Group1/README.md

 # 542-Group1

 ## Code/ideas reuse statements
-Replace the six file paths with your own file paths
+Replace the 12 file paths with your own file paths

 Make sure have installed pandas and matplotlib packages before run the code